-This type of sprayer gives surfaces and objects the chance for a 360-degree coating and allows the solution to electromagnetically attach to targeted surfaces for an even application.
+This type of sprayer gives surfaces and objects a chance for a 360-degree coating and allows the solution to attach to targeted surfaces for an even application electromagnetically.

-These types of sprayers save you money because they apply solutions in a controlled manner without overdoing it and reduces the time it takes to apply them.
-The average price on the low-end will run in the mid-hundreds of dollars and will cap at the high-end at about $5,000 for larger models more or less; some high-end airless electrostatic sprayers provide high production rates to complete jobs faster and with better coverage.
+These sprayers save you money because they apply solutions in a controlled manner and reduce the time it takes to apply them.
+The average price on the low-end will run in the mid-hundreds of dollars and will cap at the high-end at about $5,000 for larger models, more or less; some high-end airless electrostatic sprayers provide high production rates to complete jobs faster and with better coverage.

 The high compressed volume of air breaks the solutions up into smaller particles, while the low pressure slows the forward velocity, so solutions don't blow past or deflect off of your targeted surface.
 This type of sprayer is typically used to apply paint, but it doesn't have the same benefits as an electrostatic sprayer (electromagnetic properties).